AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 ### Representation hiding/import/export

-See the discussion under \<Application Programmer's view\> and \<No Mono Record Fields\>.
+See the discussion under \<Application Programmer's view\> and [ http://hackage.haskell.org/trac/ghc/wiki/Records/DeclaredOverloadedRecordFields/NoMonoRecordFields](http://hackage.haskell.org/trac/ghc/wiki/Records/DeclaredOverloadedRecordFields/NoMonoRecordFields).
 When import/exporting do we need to also export the Proxy_type?
 If not exported, update syntax cannot be desuggarred to use it.)

 ### Should application programmers declare instances for \`Has'/set?